atzori/sebd2024/workshop-post-sebd.md

 ---------------------------------
 In the following some suggestions for the transfer from/to the closest airport (*Cagliari-Elmas "Mario Mameli" Airport*):

+ - *Concierge by Tanka Village Resort*.
+Drop an email to `tanka@voiconcierge.com` for a request
  - *ARST (Regional Public Buses)*.
 Download the [dedicated mobile app](https://play.google.com/store/apps/details?id=com.sardegna.trasporti.arsttrasporti&hl=it) or check for [line 101](http://www.arstspa.info/101.pdf) and [line 135](http://www.arstspa.info/135.pdf).
  All ARST buses are also available for search on [Google Maps](http://www.arst.sardegna.it/orari_e_autolinee/Servizi_extraurbani.html)
  - *[Villasimius Express](http://www.villasimiusexpress.it/mobile/informazioni-utili/)*.
 Direct minivans from Cagliari Airport to Villasimius and Tanka Resort (book in advance)